CoastalFishScience/Brown-vs-Green/README.md

-# Brown, Green, and Everything in Between
+# Brown, Green, and Everything in Between: Seasonality drives green and brown energy pathways in food webs across an ecosystem gradient

 ## Abstract